• Skip to primary navigation

 1. Make sure the battery on your Android Phone is charged to at-least 50%.

-2. Press and hold the Volume Down and Power button at the same time, until you see the screen of your Android Phone going black.
+2. Press and hold Volume Down and Power button at the same time, until you see the screen of your Android Phone going black.

 Volume Down and Power Button on Samsung Phone